Strong existence and higher order Fr\'echet differentiability of stochastic flows of fractional Brownian motion driven SDE's with singular drift: Stochastic flows and regularity properties

 \section{Stochastic flows and regularity properties}

 Henceforward, we will denote by $X_t^{s,x}$ the solution to the following SDE driven by a fractional Brownian motion with $H<1/2$

-We will then assume the hypotheses from Theorem \ref{VI_mainthm} on $b$ and $H$.
+We will then assume the hypotheses from Theorem \ref{VI_mainthm} on $b$ and $H$, that is $b\in L_{\infty,\infty}^{1,\infty}$ and $H<\frac{1}{2(d+2)}$.
 The next result tells us that if $H=H(k)$ is small enough we may gain regularity on $x\mapsto X_t^{s,x}$.
 In particular, it shows that the strong solution constructed in the former section, in addition to being Malliavin differentiable, is also once weakly differentiable with respect to $x$ since $k=1$.
+See the authors in \cite{CHOP}, who treated the case $k=2$.

 \begin{thm} Let $b \in C_c^{\infty}([0,T]\times \R^{d})$.
 Fix integers $p\geq 2$ and $k\geq 1$.
-Then, if $H<\frac{1}{d(2k+1)}$ we have
+Then, if $H<\frac{1}{(d-1+2k)}$ we have